-Julie Kushner was elected director of UAW Region 9A by delegates to the UAW’s 35th Constitutional Convention on June 16, 2010, in Detroit.
+Julie Kushner was elected to a second term as director of UAW Region 9A by delegates to the UAW’s 36th Constitutional Convention

-Kushner has been a union activist for more than 30 years.
+First elected Region 9A director in June 2010, Kushner has been a union activist and leader for more than 30 years.

 In 1977 she joined District 65, an independent union that later affiliated with the UAW.
 She participated in many successful organizing drives, including for clerical and administrative support staff at Columbia University, various trade schools, and public and nonprofit organizations.

 In 1992 Kushner became the first president of UAW Local 2110, an amalgamated local with units in a variety of nonmanufacturing settings.
 As local president, Kushner was responsible for collective bargaining for more than 35 Technical, Office and Professional (TOP) units, including Barnard College, Teachers College of Columbia, the Museum of Modern Art and The Village Voice.
 Kushner has been particularly committed to the fight for contract language to protect workers’ health and safety, and to promote women’s and family issues.

 In 1994 then-UAW President Owen Bieber appointed Kushner to the International staff at Region 9A and assigned her to education.
 In 1998 then-UAW President Stephen P. Yokich appointed Kushner as subregional director in the New York Region 9A office under the leadership of then-Director Phil Wheeler.
 During her tenure as subregional director, the union was successful in organizing thousands of graduate student employees and adjunct faculty at New York University and the part-time faculty at the New School University.